iitis/parallel_machines/README.md

 Arguments:

---case - default ```1``` - problem cases ```1``` to ```4``` determining various scheduling problems in increasing size --runs  - defalut ```4``` - number of runs on quantum or simulated device --sim - by default: True - use simulated or real annealing, --show_all -by default: False - show also not feasible solutions --psum  - by default 100 - sum peanlty
+--case - default ```1``` - problem cases ```1``` to ```4``` determining various scheduling problems in increasing size --runs  - default ```4``` - number of runs on quantum or simulated device --sim - by default: True - use simulated or real annealing, --show_all -by default: False - show also not feasible solutions --psum  - by default 100 - sum penalty
---ppair - by defaault 100 - pair penalty
+--ppair - by default 100 - pair penalty

 Example use